sarabenchinoun/team-dashboard/README.md

 # Team Dashboard

 ## Overview
-This project is a staff dashboard built for BRR Media’s Frontend Developer (React) / IT Support role technical assessment.
+This project is a staff dashboard for a fictional IT department, designed to streamline staff management and IT requests.
+It serves as a comprehensive tool for tracking tickets, managing tasks, and facilitating communication within the team.

 It features a responsive, type-safe UI with five core pages (Dashboard, Staff Directory, IT Request, Tickets, To-Do List) and advanced functionalities, implemented using Tanstack Router, TypeScript, Tailwind CSS, MSW for mock APIs, shadcn/ui for polished components, and React Query for efficient data fetching.

 ## Setup Instructions